mep infrastructure developers ltd Directors report

 DIRECTORS RESPONSIBILITY STATEMENT

-(i) in the preparation of the annual accounts, the applicable Accounting Standards had been followed along with proper explanation relating to material departures;
+(i) in the preparation of the annual financial statements for the Financial Year ended 31st March, 2023, the applicable Accounting Standards had been followed along with proper explanation relating to material departures, if any;

-(ii) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period;
+(ii) the directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at 31st March,2023 and of the loss of the Company for the year ended on that date;

 (iii) the directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013 for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-(iv) the directors had prepared the annual accounts on a going concern basis;
+(iv) the directors had prepared the annual financial statement for the financial year ended March 31, 2023 on a going concern basis;

 (vi) the directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems were adequate and operating effectively.